Block Island: Transportation

-The island is connected year-round by a ferry to Point Judith, and in summer to New London, Connecticut; Orient and Montauk, New York; and Newport, Rhode Island, with the latter service also offering an extended route to Fall River, Massachusetts.
+The island is connected year-round by a ferry to Point Judith, and in summer to New London, Connecticut; Orient and Montauk, New York; and Newport, Rhode Island.
 The traditional ferry takes about an hour to reach the island from Point Judith and is the only way to bring a car to the island as it is able to carry them.
 A high-speed ferry on the same route takes 35 minutes but cannot take cars, and another high-speed ferry from New London takes just over an hour.

 Bikes are a popular form of transportation on the island, as cars are generally discouraged.
+Additionally, mopeds are quite popular, especially with tourists, since they are easy to rent and drive.
+This popularity has led to over six moped rental shops on the island, but the same popularity and ease of use has led to many incidents over 40 years with reckless or bad drivers, meaning that moped accidents are a common problem on the island.

 New England Airlines offers regularly scheduled 12-minute flights to Block Island State Airport from Westerly, Rhode Island.
 The island airport is officially called Block Island State (code: BID) and the terminal is about one mile from the town center.